LucasSerrato/ConsultorioM-dico/README.md

 Sample data: Can be initialized using data.sql or CommandLineRunner.

-## 🚀 Future Improvements
+## 🚀Future improvements
-✅ Authentication and role-based access (Admin / Doctor / Patient).
+✅ Authentication and role-based access (Admin/Doctor/Patient).

-✅ Pagination and search for doctor listings.
+✅ Pagination and search of doctor lists.

-✅ Switchable production database (e.g., PostgreSQL).
+✅ Switchable production database (e.g. PostgreSQL).

 ✅ Email/SMS notifications for appointments.

+✅ Doctor and patient registration
+✅ Appointment scheduling with doctor, details, time and specialty ✅ Full integration between frontend and backend

+✅ Authentication and authorization (JWT/Spring Security)
+✅ Medical history and PDF reports
+✅ Notifications and true database integration

 ## ▶️ How to Run the Project Locally